Anshul-Birla/cse110-w21-group28/admin/meetings/011921-ManagementAssignments.md

 **Type of meeting:**

-**Which members were present:** Kewen Zhao, Kyeling Ong, Ryan Nishimoto, Ravi Tapia, Dan Magaril, Anshul Birla, Nick Krolikowski, Sim Singh (TA)
+**Which members were present:** Kewen Zhao, Kyeling Ong, Ryan Nishimoto, Ravi Tapia, Dan Magaril, Anshul Birla, Nick Krolikowski, Anastasiia Makhniaieva, Michael Vu

-**Members who were not present:** Anastasiia Makhniaieva, Michael Vu
+**Members who were not present:** none

 **Where/when meeting was held:** Meeting was held on zoom starting at 8:00 PM on Tuesday, 1/19/21